-When the peer runs with TLS enabled, the discovery service on the peer requires the client to connect to it with mutual TLS, which means it needs to supply a TLS certificate.
-The peer is configured by default to request (but not to verify) client TLS certificates, so supplying a TLS certificate isn't needed (unless the peer's tls.clientAuthRequired is set to true).
+When the peer runs with TLS enabled, the discovery service on the peer requires the client to connect to it with mutual TLS, which means it expects the client to authenticate using a TLS certificate.

+However, the peer is configured by default to request (and verify if given, but not require) client TLS certificates.
+Therefore, unless the peer's tls.clientAuthRequired is set to true (in which case it mandates client-side TLS authentication), TLS connections can be established to the peer but will be rejected in the discovery application layer.
+To that end, the discovery CLI provides a TLS certificate on its own if the user doesn't explicitly set one.

-When the discovery CLI's config file has a certificate path for peercacertpath, but the certpath and keypath aren't configured as in the above - the discovery CLI generates a self-signed TLS certificate and uses this to connect to the peer.
+More concretely, when the discovery CLI's config file has a certificate path for peercacertpath, but the certpath and keypath aren't configured as in the above - the discovery CLI generates a self-signed TLS certificate and uses this to connect to the peer.